Time-Variant Variational Transfer for Value Functions: Introduction

-In real-world applications it is highly likely that the system to be controlled by an agent evolve with time.
-Therefore, in the task generating process of a family of similar tasks there could be an underlying time dynamic to be accounted for.
-Time dynamics are usually not considered in the related TL literature.
-For this reason, in this paper, we will extend the work developed in \cite{tirinzoni2018transfer} in order to take into account a time-variant distribution inherent to the task generating process.
-We will, then, provide a theoretical comparison between our solution and the time-invariant approach of \cite{tirinzoni2018transfer}.
-Finally, we will provide an experimental comparison of the two approaches in three different RL environments with three distinct time dynamics.
+In real-world applications, the system to be controlled by an agent is very likely to evolve with time.
+Therefore, in the task generating process of a family of similar tasks, there may be an underlying temporal dynamic to consider.
+Temporal dynamics are usually not considered in the related TL literature.
+For this reason, in this paper, we will extend the work developed in~\cite{tirinzoni2018transfer} in order to take into account a time-variant distribution inherent to the task generating process.
+We will, then, provide a theoretical comparison between our solution and the time-invariant approach of~\cite{tirinzoni2018transfer}.
+Finally, we will provide an experimental comparison of the two approaches in three different RL environments with three distinct temporal dynamics.